chille137/HarmonicComplexifier/README.md

   <img src = "readmeImgs/PLAY_BUTT.png">
   <img src = "readmeImgs/MIDI_BUTT.png">
 </p>
-The 3D style of the buttons has been achieved using the <b>transform</b> property in combination with <b>translate3d()</b> function.
-In particular, within the <b>button.big-button::before</b> selector, the following property is responsible for creating the 3D effect:
+The 3D style of the buttons has been achieved thanks to the pseudo-element <b>::before</b> which creates a layered effect adding a sense of depth and a 3D-like appearance to the button.
+In particular, within <b>.big-button::before</b>, the <b>transform</b> property in combination with <b>translate3d()</b> function is responsible for creating the 3D effect.
+In addiction, by applying various background colors, border radius, and box shadow to the pseudo-element, the 3D effect of the button is enhanced.

 ```
+.big-button::before {
+    position: absolute;
+    content: "";
+    width: 100%; height: 100%;
+    top: 0; left: 0; right: 0; bottom: 0;
+    background: var(--colorShadeC);
+    border-radius: inherit;
+    box-shadow: 0 0 0 2px var(--colorShadeB), 0 0.75em 0 0 var(--colorShadeA);
     transform: translate3d(0, 0.75em, -1em);
+    transition: all 175ms cubic-bezier(0, 0, 1, 1);
+}
 ```
-This combination of translation values creates a visual effect where the pseudo-element <b>::before</b> adds a sense of depth and a 3D-like appearance to the button.

 #### Range Slider
 Another important object which builds up this graphical interface is the input HTML element of the type <b>range</b>. \